datacarpentry/sql-ecology-lesson/index.md

 - Working copy of **DB Browser for SQLite for SQL**
 - A dataset

-Follow the directions in the **Setup** tab to download both the DB Browser for SQLite and the data to your computer and follow any installation instructions.
+Follow the directions in the **[Setup](learners/setup.md)** section to download both the DB Browser for SQLite and the data to your computer and follow any installation instructions.

 Please make sure to install everything *before* working through this lesson.